The War of the Test Frameworks: XCTest vs Espresso vs Appium

 • XCUITest is a great “anti-flake” option when testing on emulators and/or running unit tests, but this benefit does start to dwindle when testing on real devices.

-• XCUITest is limited in it’s support for a variety of languages.
+• XCUITest is limited in its support for a variety of languages.
 As of now, XCUITest is limited to Objective C and Swift.

 Espresso